 The same applies to chores and tasks that are irrelevant to your revision — your grocery list, for example.
 A distraction sheet will keep you from chasing random thoughts and help you stay focused on your work.

 9. Go on a social media hiatus

 Social media can be your Achilles’ heel during exam time.
 You might tell yourself you’re just going to check your messages, but 40 minutes later, there you are aimlessly scrolling through your Instagram feed when you should be revising.

 If you want to get rid of this temptation and be more vigilant, there are several apps out there that can block your access to social media during set hours, so do your research and find what works for you.

-10. Go over your notes before bedtime
+10. Go over your notes before bed

-Research shows that revising before bedtime helps your brain consolidate new information and significantly improves retention.
+Research shows that revising before bed helps your brain consolidate new information and significantly improves retention.
 So, before you hit the hay, go over your notes one more time and then let your brain do the work.

-While this is a great memory technique, you should avoid late-night cramming, and ensure that you’re getting a good night’s sleep.
+While this is a great memory technique, you should avoid late-night cramming and ensure that you’re getting a good night’s sleep.
 Being well-rested is paramount for your exam success.

 11. Do meal prep